 The level of sound you hear is only a starting point for our understanding of the impact of your hearing loss.
 This just tells us the mechanics of the sound levels.
 Speech testing actually allows us to understand how well the brain centres that manage hearing are working.
 It is often the case that speech scores can be radically different between two people, even if the audiogram results are the same.
 The speech in noise testing also allows us to understand what type of hearing aid technology level is most suitable for your hearing loss.
 For best diagnosis and hearing aid recommendation, the speech testing protocol is a must.

 Most independent hearing health professionals have updated their testing equipment to allow them to run automated speech and speech in noise tests through their audiometer.
 During these tests, you will be asked to repeat words that are presented to you at normal speech volume levels with and without noise.
 Word recognition scores will be determined and recorded on their system.

 What is middle ear analysis?

 Middle ear analysis tests are undertaken to assess the function of the middle ear.
-The tests will assess how sound travels through your middle ear and also how your brain reacts to some sounds.
-You will feel a short blocked sensation while a recording takes place.
+The tests will determine how sound travels through your middle ear and also how your brain reacts to some sounds.
+You will feel a slight blocked sensation while a recording takes place.
 There are two parts to the Middle Ear Assessment: Tympanometry and Acoustic Reflexes.

 What is tympanometry?